 Numerous shade trees provide a break from the heat.
 This park is a big draw for families looking to enjoy the Californian sun.

 Yorba Park has a 1.4-mile loop trail.
 Visitors can enjoy this shaded walk while taking in beautiful lake views.

-Yorba Park has around 400 picnic tables and 200 barbeques.
-The number of tables and beautiful scenery make Yorba Park the destination of choice for those looking to enjoy eating outdoors.
+Yorba Park has around 400 picnic tables and 200 barbecues.
+The number of tables and beautiful scenery makes Yorba Park the destination of choice for those looking to enjoy eating outdoors.